shanna-f/Tax-Reporting-ETRM-Case-Study-Phase2/README.md

 ## 5. Starting with the Data

-Before finalizing report designs, I focused on **understanding the data** — the foundation for accurate, compliant reporting.
+Before finalizing report designs, I focused on **understanding the data**: the foundation for accurate, compliant reporting.

 ### 📊 Key Activities
 - Built a **high-level ERD** for the State Motor Fuel Tax Monthly Return.